/* Rambling Owl addition to remove page titles from blogs */

 The guide book usually failed to give coherent directions when trying to escape anything larger than a village and it didn’t disappoint us at Alcester.
 We worked our way out of the place through a series of residential streets using the guide book sparingly and relying instead on the GPS and our maps.
 Alcester was left behind as we crossed a bridge over the busy A46 and passed through a small thicket of trees to turn onto a farm track.
 Ahead of us was the tall structure we had seen from a distance earlier in the day and it turned out to be two giant grain silos adjacent to a farmhouse (so not after all an air traffic control tower, although that would have been more exciting).
 As we reached them I was forced to stop and attend to a little chafing problem that I had been nurturing for a few days.
 The lower part of my back had been rubbed raw by a combination of my rucksack and good honest sweat and now it felt fiery and tender.
 Past experience has taught me to carry a jar of Sudocreme – what’s good for nappy rash is good for chafing – and I applied a liberal dollop of the stuff to the sore bits, feeling instant relief.
 Colin had also developed a case of chafing but not in the sort of area where he could apply Sudocreme in public.

 We continued along the farm track for a couple of miles, along the most exposed part of the route and therefore subject to the buffeting wind which made the day feel more like March than May.
 We hunched up against the cold wind and trudged along the track as quickly as we could, heading for a distant line of trees and relative shelter.
 Despite the inclement weather it was a pretty section of the walk, huge fields of Rapeseed flourished on either side of the track – countering the dull greyness of the day with vivid swathes of lemon yellow.
-The track took us to the little hamlet of Wixford which amounted to little more than an old church, a jumble of farm buildings and around a corner an untidy row of caravans sited on the edge of a meadow before the River Arrow.
+The track took us to the tiny hamlet of Wixford which amounted to little more than an old church, a jumble of farm buildings and around a corner an untidy row of caravans sited on the edge of a meadow before the River Arrow.

-Malt Mill Lane, Alcester, Warwickshire
+Malt Mill Lane, Alcester

 They had seen better days and didn’t do a lot to promote the leisure industry.
 As we passed them by it began to rain; a light spaffling rain that wasn’t persistent enough to force us into wet weather gear but was wet enough to dampen our spirits.

 The best thing for flagging spirits (in my humble opinion) is a decent pub and, as we left the last of the caravans behind, we found ourselves standing before the Fish Inn at Wixford.
-It was a short days walking, and we nearing its end, so it seemed rude to pass the place by without sampling its beer.
+It was a short days walking, and we were nearing its end, so it seemed rude to pass the place by without sampling its beer.
 As we sat with our pints the weather outside took a turn for the worse and, by the time we left, the rain had notched up a gear.
-We pulled on waterproofs, muttering about how the British weather can change so much in just a few days, and crossed a bridge over the river before setting off along a series of paddocks where feisty young horses capered about, rearing up at each other and rolling in the grass, oblivious to the rain.
+We pulled on waterproofs, grumbling about how the British weather can change so much in just a few days, and crossed a bridge over the river before setting off along a series of paddocks where feisty young horses capered about, rearing up at each other and rolling in the grass, oblivious to the rain.

 We walked into the village of Broom, a place of upmarket cottages and a handsome timbered pub, exiting via a small playing field before reaching the final road that would lead us into Bidford-On-Avon.

-Bidford-On-Avon with the anti-climax and the wind ….
+Bidford-On-Avon: An anti-climax in the wind ….

 Just as I had a misconception about what Alcester would look like I had a similar impression about Bidford that never quite lived up to expectations.
 I suppose it’s the name – Bidford-On-Avon sounds so twee that I conjured up a picture of a small village\town of limestone cottages arrayed along the banks of the River Avon with weeping willows and perhaps a few cows wandering about.
-In reality Bidford-On-Avon is a sizeable town and any quaintness it once possessed has been lost along the way.
-We walked down a long residential street of modern houses, passing Texaco Garages
+In reality Bidford-On-Avon is a sizeable town and any quaintness it once possessed has been somewhat lost to modern development.
+We walked down a long residential street of contemporary houses, passing Texaco Garages

-Mark leaving Alcester, Warwickshire
+Mark leaving Alcester

 and modern business parks.
 It wasn’t terribly inspiring, coming as it was at the end of a cold days walking, and if I had expected the centre of Bidford to improve my impression than I was to be disappointed.
-We arrived at the riverside by passing alongside shop-fronts and businesses with a distinctly 60’s look about them.
+We arrived at the riverside by passing alongside shop-fronts and businesses with a distinctly sixties look about them.
 The old stone bridge spanning the river was nice enough, and there were some fine looking riverside restaurants lining the banks but somehow Bidford-On-Avon failed to fulfil its promise for me, which is no fault at all of the place (I’m sure it’s a great town to live in).

 We crossed the bridge and reached our end-point at the park overlooking the river, with the town arrayed on the opposite bank.
 We were glad to get out of the wind and rain and we had a late lunch in the car, watching the decorative sails attached to a restaurant billow alarmingly, threatening to break free and go sailing over the rooftops.
 In the park itself some sort of marquee was being erected – resembling the big top of a circus – and I couldn’t help thinking that this was an unfortunate day to try and put up a giant tent.
 I took some final video of the day, facing the river and complaining about the weather (again).
 I would stand in the same spot the very next day and take some more video and the two pieces of film would be indistinguishable as the gloomy weather persisted well into Friday – something the weatherman had neglected to warn us about.